Mukhbain Singh

 Mukhbain Singh (born 12 December 1944) is an Indian field hockey player.
-He won the bronze medal at the 1972 Summer Olympics in Munich.
+He won the bronze medal at the 1972 Summer Olympics in Munich where he scored 9 goals in total of 9 Olympic matches.

 Early life and education

 Singh was born in village Shatab Garh, Punjab Province, British India (now in Pakistan).
 The son of S. Darbara Singh and Surinder Kaur, who migrated to Gurdaspur after the partition of India in 1947.
 He has a brother (also a former international hockey player) and two sisters.
 He passed matriculation from Guru Nanak Khalsa High School, Batala (Punjab, India).

 Career

 Singh started playing hockey from an early age.
 While playing for his school, he was selected in the district team and from there was selected in the Punjab team.
 After that he joined Indian Railways in 1965 as a sub-inspector (RPF) against sports quota.

 International career

 While playing in the Nehru Cup for Railways in 1965, he was selected in the Indian team for test matches against Japan.
-He officially joined Railways in 1966 and after that he played many international tournaments including the Munich Olympics, where he was the vice-captain of the Indian team.
+He officially joined Railways in 1966 and after that he played many international tournaments including the Munich Olympics, where he was the vice-captain of the Indian team scoring total of 9 goals in that Olympics.
 He also played in the 1970 Asian Games.